S0YKIM/42-SEOUL/PIPEX/README.md

-- The program should be executed in this way:
+- The program should be executed in this way

        ./pipex file1 cmd1 cmd2 file2